macxcool/CovenantOPC_Operations/CovenantOPC_ServiceProcedures.md

    ![](images/open_service.png)

-   1. Test OpenLP by loading the first item in the service by double clicking on it (it will be the first item in the list)
+   1. Prepare for the service start by loading the first item in the service by double clicking on it (it will be the first item in the list)

       ![](images/first_service_item.png)